 A few months ago, I was queued in line between my coworkers for a Bush Gardens’ roller coaster.
 Day two of corporate team building in our little corner of the government contracting universe.
 I stood between my bosses, chatting about when they might go down to the gun range; their half-baked plans for doomsday stockpiling; building a panic room or bunker.
-A couple weeks later, I’d chat with a different coworker about how they wished they could build a network of tunnels under their new home a la Rambo: Last Blood.
+A couple weeks later, I’d chat with a different coworker about how they wished they could build a network of tunnels under their new home.
 I myself seriously aspire to owning a repurposed missile, as much for the Armageddon as the aesthetic.

 All four of us grew up in a liberal culture, are well-educated ethnic minorities, and work in an urban environment.
 And yet, the talk of guns, disaster preparation, and bunkering down isn’t a joke—it’s serious, if still largely idle.
 Things we would certainly do if we had the time and money.

 It’s a fantasy that can tell you something about the cynicism of the up-and-coming state elites.
 There is a sense of threat, the radical possibility of a lapse of state authority, which has settled like a hazy tornado sky upon the bureaucratic professional class.
 And it’s an exceptional idea when you consider that there is no major power capable of seriously undermining the American state from the outside, as there was in the Cold War.
 It’s an attitude much closer to that of Russia during the 1980s than America in the 1950s: total underlying disbelief that this system will last as it is.

 At the same time, the federal bureaucracy has come under attack, and the country is experiencing a crisis of civil-military relations not seen since the Truman presidency.
 Op-eds from former RAND advisors call for the disobedience of military officers, and bureaucrats resign on behalf of their conscience at the highest and lowest levels.